magic0822/Ramen-Map/README.md

 # Intro
 The app is a map created by KnockoutJS and google API which deliver the Ramen restaurant in NYC.
-OK, yes, my favorites.

 # Installing
-No install required.
+No installation required.
 Just keep all the file in where they are.

 # Running
 Open the index.html file.